 a history of Renaissance instrumental music co-authored with Keith Polk, to be published by Cambridge University Press, and The Cambridge Companion to the Rolling Stones.

 As a lutenist he has performed extensively throughout N. America and Europe, and he is co-director of the group Il Furioso, which specializes in Italian music of the late sixteenth and early seventeenth centuries.
 In 2000 he received the Noah Greenberg Award given by the American Musicological Society for outstanding contributions to the performance of early music.
-His recordings as lutenist and director appear on the Stradivarius and Toccata Classics labels, and he is also the founder and one of the guitarists in the Rooster Blues Band, which has released two albums, Come on in my Kitchen and Bluestoons on the UCM label.
+His recordings as lutenist and director appear on the Stradivarius, Toccata Classics, and Teldec labels, and he is also the founder and one of the guitarists in the Rooster Blues Band, which has released two albums, Come on in my Kitchen and Bluestoons on the UCM label.
 For the last ten years he toured regularly in the band of the late Chicago blues singer Lou Pride (d.
 2012).